usnistgov/fipy/docs/source/USAGE.rst

 support for better :term:`Python 3` solvers, starting with :term:`petsc4py`.

-Because the faster :term:`PySparse` solvers are not available under :term:`Python 3`, we have maintained :term:`Python` 2.x
+Because the faster :ref:`PySparse` solvers are not available under :term:`Python 3`, we have maintained :term:`Python` 2.x
 support as long as practical.
 Be aware that the conda-forge_ packages that :term:`FiPy` depends upon are not well-maintained on :term:`Python` 2.x and our support for that configuration is rapidly becoming impractical, despite the performance benefits.
-Now that we have learned how to optimize our use of :ref:`PETSc` and :ref:`Trilinos`, the performance margin of :term:`PySparse` is small and support for :term:`Python` 2.x will be dropped soon.
+Now that we have learned how to optimize our use of :ref:`PETSc` and :ref:`Trilinos`, the performance margin of :ref:`PySparse` is small and support for :term:`Python` 2.x will be dropped soon.

 .. _future: http://python-future.org